Bachelor of Arts in Behavioral Sciences – Psychology Concentration

 Psychology is typically defined as the systematic and scientific study of behavior and mental processes.
 The goals of psychology are the description, explanation, prediction and control of behavior and mental processes.
 Psychology is considered one of the most popular, if not the most popular undergraduate major, with well over 70,000 graduates every year receiving their degrees.
-However, most graduates with just an undergraduate concentration in psychology do not immediately go to work in the field except at an entry level position.
+However, most graduates with just an undergraduate concentration in psychology do not immediately go to work in the field, except at an entry-level position.

-Typically some form of graduate training at the masters or doctoral level is required to truly progress professionally in this area.
-In addition to the interdisciplinary core requirement of 60 credit hours for the B.A. degree, BHS students who choose a minor field concentration in psychology are required to complete an additional concentration of 20 hours in that area.
+Typically, some form of graduate training at the master's or doctoral level is required to truly progress professionally in this area.
+In addition to the interdisciplinary core requirement of 60 credit hours for the B.A. degree, BHS students who choose to conentration in psychology are required to complete an additional concentration of 20 hours in that area.

 What Career Options are Available in Psychology?

 You might be asking yourself, “What can I do with a Psychology degree?”
 A B.A. degree with a a concentration in psychology from EWU can qualify you for a variety of entry-level jobs which require the use of “people skills.”
 Graduates may assist psychologists and other professionals in community mental health centers, vocational rehabilitation offices, correctional facilities or similar social service agencies.
 Job titles are likely to be something other than “psychologist” which is a professional label and might include case workers, therapy aides, counselors, social workers, rehabilitation assistants, and the like.
 In business, the job titles might be in the areas of sales, marketing and personnel.
 Some management training programs also recognize the value of training in psychology.
 However, we encourage additional academic training, in order to expand your employment opportunities.

 Those who pursue further study in psychology might consider exploring career information in any one of the following areas: